meronrudy/single_cell-morphics/README.md

 - **Episodic:** Stores up to 8 high-nutrient landmarks with reliability decay

 ### Morphogenetic Computation
-The agent implements true morphological computation where structure emerges endogenously from computation, satisfying axioms A1-A6:
+The agent implements morphological/morphogenetic/whatever were going with..... computation where structure emerges endogenously from computation, satisfying axioms A1-A6:

 - **System Model M = (Σ, Φ, R, C, B):**
   - Σ: Substrate (morphology, generative model, memory)